tijsverkoyen/deployer-sumo/README.md

 Use this command to replace the remote database with your local database.

+### `sumo:files:get`

+Run this task to replace your local files with the remote files.
+Be aware that no backup will be made.

+### `sumo:files:put`

+Run this task to replace the remote files with your local files.
+Be aware that no backup will be made.

 ### `sumo:notifications:deploy`

 Notify our webhooks on a deploy.
 This task is automatically added into the flow.